zozzlethena/docs/pages/liquidity.md

 On Velocimeter the trading fees are kept in the originally traded tokens (if you trade `$USDC` and `FLOW` the fees will be kept in the same tokens).

-The trading fees for stable liquidity pool types are 0.03%, and for volatile pools are 0.25%.
-Both these setting can be adjusted for up to 0.4%.
+The trading fees for stable liquidity pool types and for volatile pools are both independent.
+The current fees can be seen by going [here](https://tuber.build/address/0xF80909DF0A01ff18e4D37BF682E40519B21Def46/read-contract#address-tabs), locating the 7.getFee function and inputting `true` for stable and `false` for volatile.
+The outputted number then needs to be divided by 100 to get the swap fee percentage. ie. an output of 25 = 0.25%

-The Variable and Stable liquidity pools can be assigned different trading fees on Velocimeter.
+Both these setting can be adjusted up to 0.4%.

 ## Stable Pools